 Awini Trail to Honokane Nui Lookout

-The best time to hike the Awini Trail to the Honokane Nui Lookout is between the months of April through September.
+The best time to hike the Awini Trail to the Honokane Nui Lookout is between April and September.
 It is a moderately challenging hike on the Big Island.

 This hike begins at the Pololu Valley.
 You head towards the beach before connecting with the trail that will take you to the bench at Honokane Nui Lookout.